ravibpatel/AutoUpdater.NET/README.md

 * version (Required) : You need to provide latest version of the application between version tags.
 Version should be in X.X.X.X format.
 * url (Required): You need to provide URL of the latest version installer file or zip file between url tags.
 AutoUpdater.NET downloads the file provided here and install it when user press the Update button.
 * changelog (Optional): You need to provide URL of the change log of your application between changelog tags.
 If you don't provide the URL of the changelog then update dialog won't show the change log.
 * mandatory (Optional): You can set this to true if you don't want user to skip this version.
 This will ignore Remind Later and Skip options and hide both Skip and Remind Later button on update dialog.
   * mode (Attribute, Optional): You can provide mode attribute on mandatory element to change the behaviour of the mandatory flag.
 If you provide "1" as the value of mode attribute then it will also hide the Close button on update dialog.
 If you provide "2" as the value of mode attribute then it will skip the update dialog and start downloading and updating application automatically.

    ````xml
    <mandatory mode="2">true</mandatory>
    ````

   * minVersion (Attribute, Optional): You can also prvoide minVersion attribute on mandatory element.
-When you provide it Mandatory option will be triggered only if the installed version of the app is less than the mininum version you specified here.
+When you provide it, Mandatory option will be triggered only if the installed version of the app is less than the mininum version you specified here.

    ````xml
    <mandatory minVersion="1.2.0.0">true</mandatory>